barionleg/cesium.wiki.gs/Material-System-Details.md

 ## Phase 5

-* Implement the `CentralBody` fragment shader using materials, instead of hard-coding bump, specular, etc.

-## Phase 6

 * How does this fit with the effects framework for models?
 Can they work well together?
 * Do we need the ability to modify and remove material classes (not instances)?
 * Do we need the ability to pull different components from different textures?
 For example, for a diffuse map, pull the red and green components from one texture, and the blue from another.